 2020 and the team had achieved their early vision to become a top BSB team.
 All set to run two Superbikes, one for Buchan and one for Jackson who was promoted.
 Then the pandemic struck with all the issues and delays and a loss of the sponsor, but with lots of help and support, the team completed the six-round series.

 2021 and a state-of-the-art workshop created at Darren’s factory was completed just in time for the beginning of the season and now provides world-class facilities for the crew to work in.
 Also new was a further updated version of the trusty ZX-10RR with aerodynamic bodywork and a stronger engine.
 Changes on the rider front too.
 2020 Supersport champion, 19-year-old Rory Skinner joined the team on a two-year deal, alongside Jackson who is back for his fifth year with the team in 2022.
-Skinner’s rookie year got off to an excellent start including two second places at his home circuit of Knockhill, narrowly beaten by Danny in both races and the pair are both raring to fight for the Showdown in the new season.
+Skinner’s rookie year got off to an excellent start including two second places at his home circuit of Knockhill, and the pair remain in the line up for 2022.